sansomlab/spatialhub/examples/workflow_cosmx_mouse_gut_part3.md

 In this study, we determined the top 800 HVGs (_after_ aggregating features at the CosMx probe level) for each of the 5 study datasets making up the combined atlas, and used the union of these 5 sets + all CosMx probes as our set of features (which resulted in ~3000 HVGs, i.e. ~3x the 1k panel).

 ### 1.4.
-Integration batch and covariate selection
+Batch and covariate selection for integration

 While it is possible to run `scANVI` without re-integrating the scRNA-seq atlas, [the developers point out that a `scANVI` model is likely to perform best if it is derived from a `scVI` model](https://docs.scvi-tools.org/en/1.3.0/user_guide/models/scanvi.html).
 Therefore, **you may need to determine a `batch_key` and covariates to integrate your scRNA-seq dataset across (even if it has been integrated in other ways for the purpose of your original analysis)**.